Research shows that singing may improve speech understanding in noise for children with hearing loss.

 Research shows that singing and musical instrument play may benefit hearing-impaired children.
-Singing and musical instrument playing have been associated with improved auditory skills in normal hearing children.
-Now a group pf researchers at the University of Helsinki and University College London have found that the auditory skills of hearing-impaired children is connected to the amount of singing and music in their everyday lives.
-They looked specifically at hearing-impaired children who have cochlear implants and compared groups who sing and play musical instruments informally to those who do not.
-They found that the singing group showed better speech in noise perception than the non-singing group.
+Singing and musical instrument playing have been associated with improved auditory skills in normal-hearing children.
+Now a group of researchers at the University of Helsinki and University College London have found that the auditory skills of hearing-impaired children are connected to the amount of singing and music in their everyday lives.
+They looked specifically at hearing-impaired children who have cochlear implants and compared groups who sing and play musical instruments informally to those who do not regularly sing or play musical instruments.
+They found that the singing group of children demonstrated better speech in noise perception than the non-singing group.
 Speech in noise perception is the ability to understand speech or sentences in noisy environments (say a classroom or cafeteria).
-A critical component to hearing well.
-This suggest that singing and musical instrument playing has the potential to enhance the perception of speech in noise in children with cochlear implants.1.
+Hearing well in noisy environments is difficult for many with hearing issues. improved performance in noise is a critical component ofm hearing well.
+This suggests that singing and musical instrument playing has the potential to enhance the perception of speech in noise in children with cochlear implants.1.

 - Ritva Torppa, Andrew Faulkner, Teija Kujala, Minna Huotilainen, Jari Lipsanen Developmental Links Between Speech Perception in Noise, Singing, and Cortical Processing of Music in Children with Cochlear Implants Music Perception: An Interdisciplinary Journal, Vol. 36 No. 2, December 2018; (pp. 156-174) DOI: 1525/mp.2018.36.2.156